a small handbook

 solar still is.

-a shape whose base is a circle and whose sides taper up to a point
+a shape with a circular base and sides tapering to a point

 It consists of an inflatable transparent